 When the dough has doubled, place it on a lightly floured work surface.
 Spread the dough in to a rectangle about 2 inches thick.
 Pick up the two ends and fold them over into the middle as if you are folding up a letter.
 Turn the folded dough 90 degrees and repeat 2 or 3 more times, rotating the dough after every fold.

 Return the dough to the bowl; let rest another 15 minutes or so.
 Repeat the folding and resting again.
 Repeat folding and resting at least 3 more times (up to 6 for optimal results).
 After the final turn, return the dough to the bowl; cover with plastic wrap.
 Chill overnight.

-Spicy Peach Jam Instructions
+Instructions for Spicy Peach Jam

 In a large heavy-bottomed saucepan combine peaches and lemon juice.
 Toss.
 Add the chili.
 If using a habanero, add it whole, if using a jalapeno, halve it and add both halves.

 Cook, over low heat, stirring frequently, until the peaches begin to fall apart, about 20 minutes.
 Add the sugar, cook, until the sugar is dissolved and the peaches have broken down to a jam-like consistency.
 Remove the chile and discard.
 Let jam cool.
 Cover and chill until ready to use.

 Divide the dough into 4 pieces; form each into a ball.
 Let rest, covered with a cloth, 20 minutes.